 Science, technology and exploration managers at NASA will review 58 proposals for instruments to mount on the Curiosity-class rover it plans to send to Mars in 2020, about twice the number received for instrument competitions in recent years.
 Tasks the selected instruments are likely to perform include assessing the geology of the landing site, searching for evidence of ancient life and assessing the environment for resources future human explorers may be able to use.
 Also on the list ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mars 2020 Rover Instrument Proposals Received".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mars 2020 Rover Instrument Proposals Received".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.